Why Ductless Mini Splits Are the Perfect Heating & Cooling Solutions for Tiny Homes

 On average, a tiny home costs around $46,300 against $272,000 for a normal home.
 A mortgage for a tiny home also averages about $150 per month against roughly $1,000 for a normal-sized home, but 68% of tiny homeowners don’t even have a mortgage!
 Tiny homes also have much lower down payments than normal houses.
 Many Americans live paycheck to paycheck and spend roughly half their income on housing, but tiny-home owners save more money with less debt and more disposable income due to their incredibly low living expenses.
 Tiny homes are also much easier to clean and maintain because of their small space.

 One massive benefit of a tiny house is its energy use.
 They consume much less energy than normal-sized homes and apartments, resulting in lower energy bills and a reduced carbon footprint for homeowners.
 This means it will cost less to heat and cool your home.
 Due to their low square-footage, a tiny home likely requires only one air conditioning unit for adequate heating and cooling.
 A ductless mini split is the perfect option for heating and cooling your tiny home, as they are available in single-zone systems that are perfect for smaller spaces.
-They have a variety of benefits over other HVAC options, and ComfortUp has a variety of ductless mini splits available for tiny-home owners.
-Read below to learn more, and then give us a call at 1-855-337-0001 to speak with a trained product specialist.
-We can’t wait to help you find the perfect mini split for your tiny home!
+They have a variety of benefits over other HVAC options, and Gree has a variety of ductless mini splits available for tiny-home owners.
+Read below to learn more.

 What Are Ductless Mini Splits?